← BlogPreparation Strategy

 • Units: Are you dealing with thousands, millions, or percentages?
 Ensure consistency in your calculations.

-When to Choose "None of the Above" (Option E)
+When to Choose "None of the Above" (if Present)

 • Your Calculation Doesn't Match Any Option: If you've carefully checked your work and your answer falls significantly outside the range of the provided options, “None of the above” is likely the correct choice.